DylanRussellDev/dylanium-automation/README.md

 This framework includes a variety of features that can handle many validation tasks.

 - Masterthought and Extent Report test execution reports
-- Validate downloaded files and the text within them
+- Validate downloaded files and their text
 - Screen recorder that embeds the video within the Masterthought report
 - Perform database validations
 - Read data from Excel files